This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 About Title V MCH Benefits

-Through what’s known as Title V, the federal government assists state health and welfare departments provide services to mothers and children that fall under their state’s guidelines for low income.[1]
-The assistance helps to:
+Through what’s known as Title V, the federal government assists state health and welfare departments in providing services to mothers and children that fall under their state’s guidelines for low-income.[1]

-- Assist blind children and children living with disabilities such as cerebral palsy and other disorders
+- Aid for blind children and children living with disabilities such as cerebral palsy and other disorders

-- Provide coordinated care services for children with special needs, including family-based community care centers
+- Coordinated care services for children with special needs, including family-based community care centers

 - Comprehensive prenatal and postnatal care

-- Provide monthly income to families with children with disabilities
+- Monthly income to families with children with disabilities

-- Provide development services to children with special needs
+- Developmental services to children with special needs

-- Provide a toll-free hotline in each state for parents who need assistance with Title MCH
+- A toll-free hotline in each state for parents who need assistance with Title MCH

 Title V MCH and Cerebral Palsy